Sustainable retirement ageΒΆ

 - Run a sensitivity test on the "reference" ratio of working-age/retirement-age people as it is a very handwavy estimate

-- Get more data on effective historical start age and retirement age
+- Get more data on effective historical start age (historical retirement age added on 2026-06-01)

 - Run a sensitivity test on the age at which people will start to work